-Picketers at the Labatt brewery on Leslie Street in St. John's stand on their picket line Monday afternoon after a court injunction was issued preventing strikers from impeding traffic to and from the facility. — Photo by Keith Gosse/The Telegram
+Picketers at the Labatt brewery on Leslie Street in St. John's stand on their picket line April 8 after a court injunction was issued preventing strikers from impeding traffic to and from the facility. — File photo by Keith Gosse/The Telegram

 Workers with Labatt Breweries Newfoundland in St. John’s, who have been engaged in a wildcat strike for over two weeks, have now officially voted in favour of striking.